DerGuru/The-Resonant/New Chapters/Part3/P3-01_The_Meeting.md

 *Probably.
 One we passed.*

-Jason stood, climbed to where Lina had been hiding—a maintenance alcove with sightlines to the center.
+Jason stood, climbed to where Lina had been hiding - a maintenance alcove with sightlines to the center.
 She stepped out as he approached, Milo emerging from the opposite side.

 "You heard?"
 Jason asked.